atbcb/usab-uswds/_pages/about/budget-performance/par.md

 In accordance with the provisions of the Accountability of Tax Dollars Act of 2002 (ATDA) (Pub.
 L. No. 107-289), we have audited USAB's financial statements.
 USAB's financial statements comprise the balance sheets as of September 30, 2021 and 2020; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.

-We conducted our audits in accordance with U.S. generally accepted government auditing standards and the provisions of OMB Bulletin No. 21-04, Audit Requirements for Federal Financial Statements.
+We conducted our audits in accordance with U.S. generally accepted government auditing standards and the provisions of OMB Bulletin No. 21-04, *Audit Requirements for Federal Financial Statements*.
 We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.

 ##### Management’s Responsibility